 At the beginning of your retention phase, you’ll wear your retainer for 24 hours, throughout the day and night.

-When your braces or Invisalign treatment is coming to an end, we’ll help you prepare for your retention phase!
-We’ll tell you how to wear your retainer, how frequently to wear it, and when you can start wearing it at night only.
+We’ll show you how to wear your retainer, tell you how frequently to wear it, and let you know when you can start wearing it at night only.

-There are different types of retainers, including fixed retainers and removable retainers.
+There are different types of retainers for teeth.
+These include fixed retainers and removable retainers.

-Fixed, or permanent, retainers are cemented behind the top teeth or the bottom teeth.
+Fixed retainers, or permanent retainers, are cemented behind the top teeth or the bottom teeth.
 Fixed retainers are curved metal wires, custom-made to fit your exact dental arch.

 These retainers typically remain in place for a lifetime to support your beautifully aligned smile.
 After a week of wearing yours, you’ll forget it’s there!